francoisjacquet/rosariosis/INSTALL.md

 #### Optional variables

+- `$DatabasePort` Port number to access the database server.
+Default is 5432 for PostgreSQL & 3306 for MySQL.
 - `$RosarioPath` Full path to RosarioSIS installation.
 - `$wkhtmltopdfAssetsPath` Path to the `assets/` director for wkhtmltopdf.
 Possibly different than how the web browser finds it.
 Empty string means no translation.
 - `$StudentPicturesPath` Path to student pictures.